 The risk exposure is deemed very low due to the College's robust financial viability track record, spanning over three decades since its establishment in 1985.
 Independent audit evaluations consistently categorise the College's financial standing as 'good' or 'outstanding'.
 This favourable assessment has persisted over the past five years, signifying a sustained level of financial health.
-The College has undergone regular external audits, with audits conducted by reputable firms such as KPMG.
+The College has undergone regular external audits, with audits conducted by reputable firms Contracted by OBC and our Lead providers including some of the top four auditing firms.
 These audits have attested to the College's fiscal soundness and compliance with regulatory standards.
-Notably, recent due diligence exercises conducted by university partners such as Ravensbourne University London (RUL) have underscored the College's financial stability and adherence to rigorous quality assurance benchmarks.
-Moreover, amidst the challenges posed by the pandemic, the College demonstrated remarkable resilience and adaptability by swiftly transitioning to online course delivery, experiencing growth in both student and staff numbers, and forging new collaborative ventures with universities and colleges.